 With the issues that we have surrounding housing in the UK at the moment, people are getting increasingly creative about where they are living.
-One trend that we are noticing is the rise in the number of people who are converting a shipping container into a home.
+One trend that we are noticing is the rise in the number of people who are converting a storage unit into a home.

 There are many reasons why this is a great idea, but one is that you have a great deal of flexibility over its size.
 This means that you have the ability to create your perfect house for the size of the plot that you have.

-There are several different sizes of shipping containers available, so you can choose the version that suits your house size requirements.
-You should remember, however, that you have the option of joining or stacking the shipping containers next to each other, or on top of each other, to make the home bigger.
+There are several different sizes available, so you can choose the version that suits your house size requirements.
+You should remember, however, that you have the option of joining or stacking storage units next to each other, or on top of each other, to make the home bigger.

 - 10ft (standard height – 8ft 6in and high cube – 9ft 6in) Total floor area – 72ft²

 - 20ft (Standard heigh – 8ft 6in and high cube – 9ft 6in) Total floor area – 150ft²

 - 40ft (standard height -8ft 6in and high cube – 9ft 6in) Total floor area -305ft²

 If you are planning on joining a number of cargo units together, you will need to consider its shape and form.
 You then need to decide on the layout of the home.

 If space is of the essence, you may want to speak to our design team to help you to design the most effective small home possible.
 They will use their design experience, skills and computer-aided design technology to help you to turn your dreams into a reality.